AthenZ/athenz/docs/design/azure_identity_access_tokens.md

 the Athenz role `azure-log-reader` under the Athenz domain `coretech`, simply do:

 ```
-POST &lt;ZTS API URL&gt;/external/azure/coretech/creds
+POST <ZTS API URL>/external/azure/coretech/creds
 {
   "clientId": "coretech.azure",
   "attributes": {
     "athenzRole": "azure-log-reader",
     "azureResourceGroup": "system",
     "azureClientName": "log-reader",
-    “azureScope": &lt;optional: defaults to "https://management.azure.com/.default"&gt;
+    “azureScope": <optional: defaults to "https://management.azure.com/.default">
   }
 }
 ```

-**Note 1:** The :clientId: should be `&lt;domain&gt;.azure`, although it is not really used for anything.
+**Note 1:** The :clientId: should be `<domain>.azure`, although it is not really used for anything.
 This was done to match the GCP setup.

 **Note 2:** It is also possible to specify `"azureClientId"` instead of `"azureResourceGroup"` and `"azureClientName"`.
 When this is specified, ZTS skips the client ID lookup, and uses the supplied value instead.